The analogy of fish to people is clear.

 In the midst of clamour, confusion and camouflage,

-we try to find a way the rings true for our lives.
+we try to find a way that rings true for our lives.

 Sometimes the Bible does help us,